 Military Appreciation Night is back for its 8th consecutive year at the Twin Cities Auto Show - The Twin Cities Auto Show is open 4pm-9pm on Military Appreciation Night!
-There will be military-themed exhibits, classic military vehicles, a parade and a Ceremony at 7:00 pm with donations given to both the DAV and MAC-V.
+There will be military-themed exhibits, classic military vehicles, and a Ceremony at 7:00pm with donations given to both the DAV and MAC-V.

 Guests and family members accompanying military professionals will receive half off gate admission.

 - Donation presentation to DAV (Disabled American Veterans) and MAC-V (MN Assistance Council for Veterans)

 - Contest winners from the VFW and the American Legion posts will be presented with a $1,000 check each